John L's Complete Site Outline

 Reproduction of images, tables and other information currently on-line for use as handouts in educational settings is OK.
 Reproduction of web pages for inclusion on other websites (.edu or otherwise) is not OK and never necessary as one can simply link to anything here, and these pages are always kept up to date.
 My general photo policy may be inferred from this statement.
 Be careful when reducing image size of larger photos, as features and text can be altered, and of course the photographer always gets the blame.

 These web pages have been built on various Apple MacIntosh computers.
 Back in the 20th Century, they were originally optimized for a 640X480 screen with "over a million colors."
 Accordingly, many of the older images tend to be very small by today's standards, but browsers can be set to magnify them satisfactorily as they were originally posted with high resolution.
 The larger images may need to be seen full-size, especially to preserve the clarity of any printed matter on them.
 Overall, most of the web pages look their best at 800X600.

 I have decided to forgo stylesheets and let each individual browser/viewer combination do its thing.
-The only HTML editor in use is my own routine (versions 4.1-4.3), and before long I will probably need to be 100% compliant with the latest standards.
+The only HTML editor in use is my own routine (versions 4.1-4.3), and perhaps some day I need to be 100% compliant with the latest standards.
 Presently I am barely out of the HTML 3.2 environment, but the character codes used should be reasonably up to date.
 The iCab browser is a highly useful HTML checker for web pages made with the Macintosh.

-Pages listed below that are linked from more detailed site menus (rather than from here) are in red.
-Those linked otherwise from pages on their site are in green.
-Certain "deprecated" pages are no longer listed herein.
+Specific pages listed below that are linked from more detailed menus on the main page of their sites (rather than from here) are in red.
+Listable subjects mentioned below which are linked otherwise from relevant pages on their site are in green.
+Certain "deprecated" pages are no longer shown herein.